Beautiful lake of Buttermere surrounded by green hill in England's Lake District

 What is it?
 This little shop that sells the famous Grasmere Gingerbread is in fact where the sweet, ginger-flavoured treat was born.

 Why go?
-Victorian baker Sarah Nelson, who once lived in the cottage, came up with the concoction there in 1854.
+Victorian baker Sarah Nelson, who once lived in the cottage, came up with the unique Grasmere Gingerbread recipe in 1854.
 This delicate, spiced, wonderfully chewy gingerbread has been a big seller ever since, and you can only get it from a few select places.
 Our recommendations would be the shop, naturally, or the Wordsworth Hotel next door, where you can sit down and enjoy your gingerbread with a cuppa.
 Trust us on this: try it with cheese, ideally bought from the Keswick Cheese Deli – it’s one of the Lake District's best.

 What is it?
 An old-school inn and lodgings that has been here since 1689 and oozes character, from the low, beamed ceilings to the roaring log fire.

 Why go?
 Just outside Windermere and Ambleside you’ll find Troutbeck Valley, home to The Mortal Man.
 The menu is traditional British fare and is especially enjoyable in the garden on a summer’s day.
-Keep an eye on the events schedule: depending on what nights you’re there, you can either see some live music, spoken word (performers get a free drink) or join in on the quiz.
+Keep an eye on the events schedule: Keep an eye on the events schedule: there’s live music every Sunday and an open mic night on Tuesdays.
+Belt out a tune and you’ll earn yourself a free drink.

 Advertising